 If you are planning on starting to use St. John’s Wort, you must not eat or drink certain foods and drinks that are high in tyramine.
 Alcohol is strictly prohibited since it can increase the nervous system side effects of St. John’s Wort, such as difficulty concentrating, dizziness, impairment in thinking and proper judgment and making decisions.
 St. John’s Wort can be used as an appetite suppressant since it can decrease starch and sugar intake and can cause ‘early fullness’ and can help weight loss in short terms, it has not been tested in long-term managing of obesity.

 The recommended dosage for St. John’s Wort has a range of 300mg to 1200mg per day, which are usually taken in a dosage of 300mg three times a day or 600mg twice in a day.
 The dosage varies because of non-standardized manufacturing.
-The effects of St. John’s Wort have not been fully understood, although there have been many studies on it.

 This plant has not been approved by the FDA (Food and Drug Administration) for being over-the-counter(OTC) or prescription usage in the United States, since FDA regulations for dietary supplements are different than those for drug products.
 Unless a new dietary ingredient is added, the firm does not have to provide evidence to the FDA officials about the safety or effectiveness before or after marketing the products.
 Also, the three active ingredients (hypericin, pseudohypericin, and hyperforin) may be quantitated in plasma as a confirmation of usage and an estimate of the dosage, which means they have plasma elimination half-lives in a range of 15-60 hours in humans.
 None of these three have been detected in urine specimens.
 The taste (and smell) of St. John’s Wort is characteristically slightly sweet, bitter, and astringent.
 A commercial oil or tincture of Hypericum should be vivid, almost fluorescent red.
 Beware If the preparation is pale red and/or slightly pink, the hypericin content and the quality of the product is of a possible lower quality.